 Inform all personnel of the COVID–19 pandemic and the consequences for their lives and those of those who are in contact with them.

 Train them in preventive mechanisms.

+Only act in case of attacks and non-compliance by opponents of this proposal, which is implicit in the Global Humanitarian Agreement by the Pandemic.
 This request is also made explicitly to the Armed Forces and Police, security agencies, and eradicators. we have reports of the virus infection in armed forces personnel of the United States.

 Remove your personnel from our environments or communities and place them at distances that prevent the virus from spreading.

 Refrain from convening any kind of mandatory meeting.

 Our communities in some regions are experiencing droughts, other regions are affected by heavy rains.
 Their lives and our lives are precious.
 The armed strategies, for reasons of humanity—of all humanity—must stop for at least two weeks, until 1 April, starting tomorrow with a possible extension until at least 30 May.